 Low Water Response

-Low rainfall and hot summer weather can lower streamflows and groundwater levels.
+Low rainfall and dry weather conditions can lower streamflows and groundwater levels.
 This reduces the amount of water available for people, farms, and aquatic life.
 Following the Ontario Low Water Response Program, Low Water Responses are issued by South Nation Conservation (SNC) when water levels drop to guide major water users in reducing their water use.

 Current low water messages